 - 1. Students filing complaints ("Complainants") are urged to do so in writing as soon as possible but no later than thirty (30) days after disclosure or discovery of the facts giving rise to the complaint.
 Complaints submitted after the thirty (30) day period will still be investigated; however, Complainants should recognize that delays in reporting may significantly impair the ability of College officials to investigate and respond to such complaints.
-The Vice President shall fully investigate any complaints and will, as needed and if the complaint also involves an employee, collaborate with the College's Director of Human Resources.
-During the course of the investigation, the Vice President may consult with other relevant College administrators and the College Attorney. - 2.
-During the investigation, and if applicable to the complaint, the Vice President shall meet with the Complainant and the alleged Perpetrator ("Respondent") separately and give each party an equal opportunity to provide evidence, including informing the Vice President of any potential witnesses.
+The Executive Vice President of Instruction and Student Services shall fully investigate any complaints and will, as needed and if the complaint also involves an employee, collaborate with the College's Director of Human Resources.
+During the course of the investigation, the Executive Vice President of Instruction and Student Services may consult with other relevant College administrators and the College Attorney. - 2.
+During the investigation, and if applicable to the complaint, the Executive Vice President of Instruction and Student Services shall meet with the Complainant and the alleged Perpetrator ("Respondent") separately and give each party an equal opportunity to provide evidence, including informing the Executive Vice President of Instruction and Student Services of any potential witnesses.
 Both parties will be given access to any information provided by the other in accordance with any federal or state confidentiality laws. - 3.
-During the investigation process, the Vice President may implement temporary measures in order to facilitate an efficient and thorough investigation process as well as to protect the rights of all parties involved.
-The temporary actions include,
+During the investigation process, the Executive Vice President of Instruction and Student Services may implement temporary measures in order to facilitate an efficient and thorough investigation process as well as to protect the rights of all parties involved.
+The temporary actions include, but are not limited to: reassignment of class schedules; temporary

-- but are not limited to: reassignment of class schedules; temporary suspension from campus (but be allowed to complete coursework); or the directives that include no contact between the involved parties. - 4.
-A confidential file regarding the complaint shall be maintained by the Vice President.
+- suspension from campus (but be allowed to complete coursework); or the directives that include no contact between the involved parties. - 4.
+A confidential file regarding the complaint shall be maintained by the Executive Vice President of Instruction and Student Services.
 To the extent possible, the College will keep all information relating to the complaint and investigations confidential; however, to maintain compliance with the Clery Act, both parties will be informed of the outcome of any institutional proceedings under these Procedures. - 5.
-The Vice President shall make every effort to conclude the investigation as soon as possible but no later than thirty (30) calendar days.
-If the nature of the investigation requires additional time, the Vice President may have an additional ten (10) calendar days to complete the investigation.
-The Vice President shall notify the parties of this extension. - 6.
+The Executive Vice President of Instruction and Student Services shall make every effort to conclude the investigation as soon as possible but no later than thirty (30) calendar days.
+If the nature of the investigation requires additional time, the Executive Vice President of Instruction and Student Services may have an additional ten (10) calendar days to complete the investigation.
+The Executive Vice President of Instruction and Student Services shall notify the parties of this extension. - 6.
 Complainants will be notified of available counseling services and their options of changing academic situations and other interim protective measures.